apache/maven-dist-tool/src/site/markdown/index.md

 About dist-tool-plugin
 =====

-The dist-tool-plugin checks that Maven release rules are well applied across every artifact, as listed in [configuration file][4].
+The dist-tool-plugin checks that Maven release process has been fully applied across every artifact, as listed in [configuration file][4].

 Results are displayed in 3 reports: